stride3d/stride-docs/en/manual/scripts/public-properties-and-fields.md

 You can attach the same script to multiple entities and set different property values on each entity.

 > [!Note]
-> Public properties or fields must be serializable to be used in Game Studio.
+> Properties and fields must be [serializable](serialization.md) to be used in Game Studio.

 ## Add a public property or field